 Staining Cedar With a Solid Color Stain

 Solid color stains have solid particles, but not nearly as many as paint.
-Thus, solid color stains let some of cedar's grain show through, but none of the color.
+Thus, solid color stains let some of the cedar's grain show through, but none of the color.
 What you get is a very uniform opaque color.
 The upside is that solid color stains block most damaging ultraviolet light.
 Plus, this type of stain is excellent at repelling water.

 Treating Cedar With Primer and Paint

 Paint is your best option for treating cedar if your only intent is protection.
 Paint's solids ward off light, and light is the main contributor to the deterioration of cedar.
-Lighter colors last longer, since they reflect light more efficiently than darker colors.
+Lighter colors last longer since they reflect light more efficiently than darker colors.
 It is notoriously difficult to mimic wood color with paint.
 If you absolutely want some type of wood appearance, paint is not a good alternative.
 Because of cedar's large pores, it is necessary to prime the wood before painting it.

 Red cedar dust can cause asthma or exacerbate the condition in people who already suffer from asthma.
 Volatile compounds within the wood have been identified with this condition.
 When sawing, sanding, planing, or undertaking other activities with Western Red Cedar, be sure to use a twin cartridge respirator, not a paper mask.